The plasma arc welding process is normally compared to the gas tungsten arc process.

 Welding Circuit and Current

 The welding circuit for the plasma welding process is more complex than for gas tungsten arc welding.
-An extra

 An extra component is required as the control circuit to aid in starting and stopping the plasma arc.
 The same power source is used.

 The welding circuit for plasma arc welding is shown by figure 10-39.
 Direct current of a constant current (CC) type is used.
 Alternating current is used for only a few applications.

 Tips for Using the Process

 The tungsten electrode must be precisely centered and located with respect to the orifice in the nozzle.
 The pilot arc current must be kept sufficiently low, just high enough to maintain a stable pilot arc.
 When welding extremely thin materials in the foil range, the pilot arc may be all that is necessary.

 When filler metal is used as part of the plasma welding process, it is added in the same manner as gas tungsten arc welding.
 However, with the torch-to-work distance a little greater there is more freedom for adding filler metal.
 Equipment must be properly adjusting so that the shielding gas and plasma gas are in the right proportions.
 Proper gases must also be used.